By: Kristin Bourne

 Directions: If you are coming from the West, drive as if you are going to Shoal Bay.
 When you get to the Shoal Bay round about, hang a left.
 Drive down that road.
 It winds for a bit and goes over a bluff.

-You will see a right turn (just before the signs for Madeariman, Villa Black Pearl and the old Ku Hotel).
+You will see a right turn (just before the signs for Madeariman, Villa Black Pearl and Manoah).
 Take that right.
-You will drive past Milly's Inn, Gwen's Reggae Bar & Grill.
-Go down that street until you reach the stop sign.
+You will drive past Milly's Inn and Allamanda and Ben's Pit Stop.
+Go down that main street until you reach the stop sign.
 Turn left.

 Keep going on that road until you see the Anglican Church on your right.
 Island Harbour is just a short walk down from that church.